 Justified in-universe in "So Long, and Thanks for All the Smoothies" when Ben has to recreate the entire universe due to an alien doomsday device going off, and while everything looks the same, the classic Mr. Smoothy mascot now looks like more of a demented looking character.

 The Secret Saturdays get this treatment during their crossover episode.
 In fact, they look way different than their original looks.

 Ascended Extra: Cousin Lucy.
-Appeared in 1 episode episode, six year prior to returning in "Mud Is Thicker Than Water".
+Appeared in one original series episode six year prior for about six seconds but returns as a focal character in "Mud Is Thicker Than Water".

 Assimilation Backfire: In "Showdown Part 2", Malware manages to absorb Ben as Waybig into himself.
 Inside, Ben has a flashback and finally forgives himself for losing Feedback, resulting in him reobtaining and transforming into Feedback to escape from Malware from the inside.
 Malware was doubly surprised for Ben escaping and doing it as Feedback, the alien he had destroyed in the past.